amcgowanca/drupal_entity_helpers/README.md

 ## Entity helpers

-A collection of generic helpers available for working with entities in Drupal 8.
+A collection of classes, interfaces and traits that act as utilities for Drupal 8 entity work.

 ### License